 How has sinus surgery evolved?

 Modern-day sinus surgery has come a long way.
 In decades past, large procedures were done through incisions in the forehead, mouth or upper lip.
-Endoscopic surgery has been around since the mid-1980s in the United States, and has become less and less invasive.
+Endoscopic surgery has been around since the mid-1980s in the United States and has become less and less invasive.
 Minimally invasive procedures done only through the nose can be very effective and quicken recovery.

-The risks of sinus surgery — when performed by an experienced surgeon — are very low.
-Short-term bleeding from the nose or down the throat will occur in the first 24 hours.
 Very rarely, there have been reported risks of eye injury.
-Spinal fluid leaks can occur as well but are even less likely.
-Image-guided technology is available to use during surgery and this has even further reduced the risks during surgery.
+Spinal fluid leaks can occur but are less likely.
+Image-guided technology is available to use during surgery, which has further reduced the risks during surgery.

 Dr. Jackson adds that no surgery can 100% guarantee a “cure” of any disease.
 Infections can occur despite surgical intervention.
 However, surgery usually reduces the frequency and severity of sinus infections.